ndoll1998/quantum/README.md

 ### Superposition: Interference Pattern

 A somewhat more involved example is to generate the interference pattern by superimposing free-moving particles.
 A freely moving particle can be represented by a gaussian wave packet which has an analytic form.
-The following code snippet creates a wave function that descibes a sinle particle in double slit experiment (from `examples/interference.py`):
+The following code snippet creates a wave function that descibes a single particle in the setup of the double slit experiment (from `examples/interference.py`):

 ```python
 wf = quantum.analytic.GaussianWavePacket(v=[0.1, 0.0], x0=[0.0, 1.0], s0=0.2) + \